Upper Zhupanova River Float - Kamchatka

 A cook and camp assistant travel with the group, preparing hearty and tasty meals.
-Breakfast usually includes fried eggs, bacon, pancakes, oatmeal, or Kasha, a classic Russian warm cereal.
-Lunches are served streamside, often consisting of fresh meats, cheeses, bread, tomatoes, and cucumbers.
-Sometimes fresh-caught char or salmon is also served.
-Dinners often start with a delicious Russian soup and/or salad, followed by a main course that is usually either a meat-and-potatoes or fish-and-pasta sort of meal.
+Breakfast usually includes fried eggs, bacon, pancakes, oatmeal (or “Kasha,” a classic Russian warm cereal).
+Lunches served streamside, often consist of fresh meats, cheeses, bread, tomatoes, and cucumbers.
+Fresh-caught char or salmon may also be served.
+Dinners usually start with a delicious Russian soup or salad, followed by the main course that includes either meat-and-potatoes or fish-and-pasta.
 Beer is provided with dinner, with additional beer and vodka available for sale.

 Zhupanova River Float: